Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_6_2_3 Comparison  and analysis of approaches

   Below are described two different model implementations: one is based on standard OCAF attributes and the other is based on the creation of a new attribute possessing all data of the model.

   A load is distributed through the shape.
   The measurements are taken at particular points defined by (x, y and z) coordinates.
-  The load is represented as a projection onto X, Y and Z axes of the local co-ordinate system at each point of measurement.
+  The load is represented as a projection onto X, Y and Z axes of the local coordinate system at each point of measurement.
-  A matrix of transformation is needed to convert the local co-ordinate system to the global one, but this is optional.
+  A matrix of transformation is needed to convert the local coordinate system to the global one, but this is optional.

   So, we have 15 double values at each point of measurement.
   If the number of such points is 100 000, for example, it means that we have to store 1 500 000 double values in the OCAF document.

   The first approach consists in using standard OCAF attributes.
   Besides, there are several  variants of how the standard attributes may be used:
   * Allocation of all 1 500 000 double values as one array of double values attached to one label;
   * Allocation of values of one measure of load (15 values) as one array of double values and attachment of one point of measure to one label;
-  * Allocation of each point of measure as an array of 3 double values attached to one label, the projection of load onto the local co-ordinate system  axes as another array of 3 double values attached to a sub-label, and the matrix of projection (9 values) as the third array also attached to a sub-label.
+  * Allocation of each point of measure as an array of 3 double values attached to one label, the projection of load onto the local coordinate system axes as another array of 3 double values attached to a sub-label, and the matrix of projection (9 values) as the third array also attached to a sub-label.

   Certainly, other variants are also possible.

 @figure{ocaf_tree_wp_image003.png,"Allocation of all data as one  array of double values",350}

   The first approach to allocation of all  data represented as one array of double values